404notDeeksha/reactjs-interview-questions/README.md

 2. ### What is Single Page Application (SPA)?

    Single Page Application has only one web page.
-Whenever data is updated by user, it gets _dynamically rendered_ on page without a _full reload_. <br/> Note: Multiple SPAs are SPAs only. eg. react app only has one single HTML file (index.html), whereas multipage apps have multiple HTML files.  <br/> eg: When a page is switched via Navbar section on an app developed by react, page changes without reloading the page. here, `<Link>` doesnt reloads page while `<a>` does.
+Whenever data is updated by user, it gets _dynamically rendered_ on page without a _full reload_. <br/>
+   > Multiple SPAs are SPAs only. <br/>
+   eg. react app only has one single HTML file (index.html), whereas multipage apps have multiple HTML files.  <br/>
+   eg: When a page is switched via Navbar section on an app developed by react, page changes without reloading the page. here, `<Link>` doesnt reloads page while `<a>` does.

    **[⬆ Back to Top](#table-of-contents)**

 3. ### What are features of React?

    They are:
       1. **High Performance**: React uses Virtual Dom which ensures only part of webpage where data changes gets updated instead of entire page, leading to faster & smoother app. <br/>
       2. **One way Data Binding**: Data flow in React is unidirectional, it flows from Parent to Child.
 This makes app predictable & easy to debug. <br/>
       3. **JSX (js XML)**: React used js syntax extension which makes code HTML like, thus writing HTML in js, making code more UI friendly & readable.
-JSX evaluates everything between `{}`<br/>
+JSX evaluates everything between `{}`.<br/>
       4. **Component Based Architecture**: React uses reusable, independent components for rendering UI & logic, making code resuable & modular. <br/>
-      5. **Server Side Rendering Support**: react supports server-side rendering components thus improving performance & SEO optimisation for the web apps. <br/>
+      5. **Server Side Rendering Support**: React supports server-side rendering components thus improving performance & SEO optimisation for the web apps. <br/>
       6. **Dedicated Developer Tools**: Chrome has specialised Developer Tools which help in simplifying debugging & performance monitoring.

    **[⬆ Back to Top](#table-of-contents)**